 If like us, you’ve walked past a Traditional Chinese Medicine (TCM) Clinic, saw containers of various dried herbs and highly detailed posters of the human back, you’ve probably wondered what it was all about.

 In the name of the coming Chinese New Year and our interest in all things beauty and health, we delved into what the practice entails.
-TCM is one of the oldest systems of medicine - more than 3,500 years older than traditional Western medicine.
+Traditional Chinese Medicine or TCM is one of the oldest systems of medicine - more than 3,500 years older than traditional Western medicine.
 TCM treats a number of issues and approaches treating ailments from a holistic perspective, looking at the body as a whole and aims to find disharmony between the organs.
-A variety of symptoms are treatable such as pain, IBS, colitis, infertility, neuropathy, arthritis, insomnia, stress and depression.
+A variety of symptoms are treatable with Chinese remedies such as pain, IBS, colitis, infertility, neuropathy, arthritis, insomnia, stress and depression.

 A belief central to TCM is that a vital energy, “Qi,” flows through the body and performs a variety of functions to maintain health.
 TCM practitioners believe that health problems results from blockage or an imbalance of Qi in certain areas, and that their role is to correct and rebalance this flow.
 Qi flows through the body via channels, or pathways, which are called meridians.

-There are six modern therapeutic methods used in TCM, which including acupuncture, cupping, Chinese herbs, moxibustion, Tui Na massage, and TCM nutrition.
+There are six modern therapeutic methods used in Traditional Chinese Medicine, which include acupuncture, cupping, Chinese herbs, moxibustion, Tui Na massage, and TCM nutrition.
 Let’s take a look at the first three.

 The insertion of tiny, hair-thin needles into specific points on the body, acupuncture, stimulates your body's Qi, which then sends signals to the nervous and immune systems telling them how to inhibit pain and resolve disease processes.
 Acupuncturists feel that when stimulated, the point sends a signal to the brain to tell the immune system what to do to heal the body.
 Acupuncture has been proven effective for a number of things, including infertility in particular.
 The Western biomedical explanation of why acupuncture works focuses on the role of endorphins in the pain pathways of the central nervous system.